vieirads/100DaysOfCode/r1-log.md

 ### R1D48
 Worked on my task app.
 Modified the time display to HH:MM:SS.
 Learn a little bit about the Date() object: how to set and get its properties.
 I was doing several conditions to sum the seconds and minutes in order to display it correctly.
 But at a certain moment I was pissed and thought: "There has to be an easier way."
 Using the `Date()` object was the easier way.

+### R1D49
+Tried to make a countdown for my taskcounter app and could not figure it out.
+Have to better understand the basics of AngularJS.